All Episodes

 That's what I wanted to say.

-But I just have a hard time talking with people and being optimistic at the same time sometimes.
+I have no fear because of my faith, but I just have a hard time talking with people and being optimistic at the same time sometimes.

 Most people are not optimists.

-That's why books on positive thinking make millions, and books on how to fail are not even written.
+That's why books on positive thinking make millions and books on how to fail are not even written because everybody knows how to do it.

 We all know how to be pessimistic.

-I I I you can't that that's that's living your life for the worst.
+You can't, that's living your life for the worst.

-Uh I don't really feel pessimistic.
+Well, I don't really feel pessimistic.

-I just felt like I know you're so optimistic when you talk about the country and the future of our country.
+I just felt like, I know you're so optimistic when you talk about the country and the future of our country.

-And then the tone of the article with your conversation with him, you seem to to admit how bleak it looked.
+And then the tone of the article with your conversation with him, you seem to admit how bleak it looked.

-Well, I don't remember that.
+Oh, I don't remember that.

 I was trying to draw Joel out on what he thought and what he was trying to say.

-Uh I mean I'm I'm not always up.
+I mean, I'm not always up.

 I'm like anybody else.

-Uh but I've I have faith.
+But I have faith.

-I have optimism because I have I have faith uh in this country, and I I don't see any evidence yet not to.
+I have optimism because I have faith in this country.

-Uh the American people have fixed their mistakes in the past, and some of the people they employ to fix the mistakes fail them.
+And some of the people they employ to fix the mistakes fail them.

 It didn't happen.

-A lot of people, oh my God, we're nobody's willing to fight this thing.
+But I think, for example, you look at the war on terror, a lot of people, oh my God, nobody's willing to fight this thing.

 Probably not right now.

-Uh it's gonna take a lot more than one 9-11 on this land on our country for people to rally.
+It's going to take a lot more than one 9-11 on this land on our country for people to rally.

 I mean, every day is a better day in this country than the day before in most respects.

-Uh the this is uh there's always an ebb and flow emotionally to life as a human being.
+There's always an ebb and flow emotionally to life as a human being.

 And certainly the opportunity for that is better than it's ever been.

-Uh you're worried about the future that they're going to grow up in.
+You're worried about the future that they're going to grow up in.

 My parents did too.

-Uh my dad, after John Kennedy won the election in 1960, I'm nine years old.
+I will never forget, Susie, my dad, after John Kennedy won the election in 1960, I'm nine years old.

 My dad tells my brother, you boys are going to be slaves if you don't stop these communists and liberals.